jisaac2021/user-management-jisaac2021/README.md

 ## Challenge
 This project is a GUI user management system that allows users to register an account, login with a username and password, and logout.
 After logging in, a user will be allowed to edit their profile data and/or delete their account.
-This application is able to register multiple users.
+This application is able to register multiple users and store their information in a SQL database.

 ***You will not need to install any extra programs but the file does use Tkinter for GUI functionality and MessageBox and Sqlite to store each user's information in the file userinfo.db.***